Forgive me for writing this in so public a forum. I love you.

 I didn’t understand the question — I didn’t know we had a refrigerator.
 Then I remembered there was a small kitchenette near the entrance.
 I led those meetings for three years and never once looked in the refrigerator.

 I remember the moment I told you I was going.
 You didn’t speak for several minutes.
 You looked away.
-We both knew that was it.
+We both knew this was it.

 I’ve been watching you in the shower.
-You’re happy for a moment, then you break a little bit.
-You remember that this is quickly coming to an end.
+You’re happy for a moment, then you break.
+You remember that this is coming to an end.
 You check your happiness as if every warm moment now will create greater hurt when we have to say goodbye.
 And you’re right, it will.
 For what it’s worth, my heart is breaking too.

 I will be in some other city someday, a little older, remembering how you looked in my bed, how I held you close and felt you breathing and could do nothing, and I will regret leaving you.
 There is nothing to say in my defense.
 I love you, but love isn’t enough.
 If you were in my position, I would tell you to go.